Are You an Underrepresented Minority in a STEM Field?

 Content Disclaimer

-Course content updated September 1, 2023.
+Course content updated March 31, 2026.
 Content of this course was updated and re-recorded on this date.
-The content was accurate at that time.
+To our knowledge, the content was accurate at that time.
 We recommend that you search for changes that may have occurred to the content since the recording date.
 Note that the course title may have been modified slightly since the recording.